caocscar/ConnectedVehicleDocs/MAPdocumentation.md

 Each file is comma delimited.
 Files do have column headers.

 ## Data Size
-The total size of the dataset is 8 KB.
+The total size of the dataset is a tiny 8 KB (see summary for reason).

 ## Variables
 Here is the variable definitions for the four MAP data files.